Compensation for pain and suffering

 Common misconceptions about eligibility

 Many workers believe they cannot claim pain and suffering compensation if they have already received other benefits or if they have returned to work.
 This isn't true.
-Common law damages, including claims for damages for pain and suffering, are in addition to your statutory WorkCover entitlements, like weekly payments and payment for medical and other expenses.
+Common law damages, including damages for pain and suffering, are in addition to your statutory WorkCover entitlements, like weekly payments and payment for medical and other expenses.

 How is pain and suffering compensation calculated?